 Truly effective website are not only concerned with how easy it is to perform tasks accurately and quickly, but also how enjoyable an experience the user has, which should encourage return business.
 You rarely (if ever) get it right first time with a website’s development

 Taking things further

-There has been much written over the last decade or so about the importance of UX testing and usability,(there are lots of great UX articles here on Designmodo) it can be a difficult subject initially and I would certainly recommend attending a seminar or course in your area (and hopefully your employer see’s the value and can pay for it!).
+There has been much written over the last decade or so about the importance of UX testing and usability,(there are lots of great UX articles here on Designmodo) it can be a difficult subject initially and I would certainly recommend attending a seminar or best online course in your area (and hopefully your employer see’s the value and can pay for it!).
 Thankfully there are also more great free resources than ever before for the beginner UX designer.
 Here are a few valuable sources of information and inspiration: